kahi-framework/kahi-ui.nbn.dev/content/docs/themeing/spacings.md

 > **IMPORTANT**: Spacing CSS Custom Properties are defined as a unitless multipliers, so Components can customize scaling based on context.

-Kahi UI in its `default` theme uses [Modular Scale](https://www.modularscale.com) to produce generative scaling between tiers spacing used throughout the Framework.
+Kahi UI in its `default` theme uses [Modular Scale](https://www.modularscale.com) to produce generative spacing tiers used throughout the Framework.

 ## Block Spacings